pterodactyl-installer/pterodactyl-installer/README.md

 The script will guide you through the install.

-*Note: On some systems it's required to be already logged in as root before executing the one-line command.*
+*Note: On some systems, it's required to be already logged in as root before executing the one-line command.*

 # Contributing